Israel approves 4th Covid-19 vaccine jab for vulnerable people

-JERUSALEM (AFP) - Israel on Thursday (Dec 30) approved a fourth vaccine shot for vulnerable people, becoming one of the first countries to do so, amid a surge in Covid in cases driven by the Omicron variant.
+JERUSALEM • Israel has approved a fourth vaccine shot for vulnerable people, becoming one of the first countries to do so, amid a surge in Covid-19 cases driven by the Omicron variant.

-The approval came as another anti-Covid-19 weapon arrived in the country: a first shipment of Pfizer's anti-Covid pills.
+The approval came as another anti-Covid-19 weapon arrived in the country: The first shipment of Pfizer's anti-Covid-19 pills.

-"Today I approved giving the fourth vaccine for immunocompromised people," health ministry director-general Nachman Ash told reporters.
+"Today, I approved giving the fourth vaccine for immunocompromised people," Health Ministry director-general Nachman Ash told reporters on Thursday.

-Health authorities reported on Thursday more than 4,000 new cases, a high not seen since September.
+The country's health authorities on Thursday reported more than 4,000 new cases, a high not seen since September.

 Health Minister Nitzan Horowitz said Israel was in "a fifth wave", with most cases probably related to the Omicron variant.